-This is our premier roll crimper design - proven by one of our military contracting clients.
-If it meets military specifications, then it will meet yours too.
+This is our premier roll crimper design which was developed for the specifications of one of our military contractors.
+It meets military specifications and it will meet yours too.

 We've doubled the resistance rollers to make this our most efficient roll crimper ever.
 The double-pin design of this crimper offers the handloader greater crimp control, tighter sealing, and completed crimps in about half the time.
 We designed this for a military cartridge manufacturer and we liked it so much that we had to offer it to you too.
 The spin direction is oriented for clockwise rotation in either drill presses or hand drills.